Gravitational waves from Population III binary black holes are consistent with LIGO/Virgo O3a data for the chirp mass larger than $\sim 20M_{\odot}$: Introduction

 The second LIGO--Virgo Gravitational-Wave Transient Catalog (GWTC-2) was announced on October 28, 2020~\citep{2020arXiv201014527A}.
 In a companion paper~\citep{2020arXiv201014533T}, population properties of compact object binaries observed during the first half of the third observing run (O3a) have been discussed, especially by focusing on the primary mass and spin distributions for BBHs (Binary Black Holes).
 Specifically, they analysed the merger rate density distribution as a function of primary mass $M_1$, and showed that the power law + peak model is the most likely one.
 Figure~\ref{M1dist} plots the power law + peak model with BH mass distribution of Population (Pop) I/II BH \citep{Belczynski2020} and Pop III BH \citep{Kinugawa2020}.
 The power law + peak model looks like consistent with the power law mass distribution of Pop I/II BHs \citep{Belczynski2020} and the mass distribution of Pop III BHs with the peak at $\sim 30$--$40\msun$ \citep{Kinugawa2020}.
 Since Figure~\ref{M1dist} is shown as a function of the primary mass $M_1$, it is also important to study the merger rate as functions of secondary mass $M_2$, total mass $M_{\rm total}$ and chirp mass $\Mc$ in order to check whether the Pop III BH model is consistent with the peak of massive BBHs or not, varying IMF (Initial Mass Function) and SFR (Star Formation Rate).

 In this Letter, firstly, we focus on the chirp mass distribution of BBHs because the chirp mass is the most sensitive parameter in GW observation of compact object binaries where the chirp mass ($\Mc$) is defined by $\Mc = (M_1 M_2)^{3/5}/(M_1+M_2)^{1/5}$.
 Secondly, we omit binaries which include a compact object with mass $< 3\msun$, i.e., GW190425 ($M_1=2\msun$, $M_2=1.4\msun$), GW190426\_152155 ($M_1=5.7\msun$, $M_2=1.5\msun$) and GW190814 ($M_1=23.2\msun$, $M_2=2.59\msun$) in the 39 GW events in GWTC-2 O3a so that we consider 36 GW events only.
-Thirdly, we do not treat spins of BBHs although there are interesting results on the spin precession in~\cite{2020arXiv201111948G}, and on the spin distributions in~\cite{2021arXiv210201689T}.
-This is because there are still large uncertainties in the estimation of BH spins.
+Thirdly, we do not treat spins of BBHs although there are interesting results {related to the BH spins~\citep{2021MNRAS.tmp..279F,2020arXiv201109570C,2020arXiv201111948G,2021arXiv210201689T}.} This is because there are still large uncertainties in the estimation of BH spins.